For PSPDFKit for iOS and iPadOS, we generally support n-1 versions of Apple’s iOS operating system.

 The deployment target is the minimum version supported by your application.
 If you see the following warning, it means PSPDFKit has detected that the Xcode version used is not the one we recommend:

 PSPDFKit was built to be linked with Xcode X.X.
 (X).
 Your application has been built and linked with a different version (X).
 This may result in undefined behavior and bugs and is not supported.
 We strongly recommend updating PSPDFKit to a newer version that matches your current Xcode version.
 See https://pspdfkit.com/guides/ios/current/announcements/version-support for details.

-This is a conservative warning as Apple changes behavior based on the Base SDK, including minor versions.
+This is a conservative warning, as Apple changes behavior based on the base SDK, including minor versions.
 This might trigger bugs in either Apple’s or PSPDFKit’s frameworks.
-We error on the side of extreme caution and issue a developer-only warning.
-We do not block you from compiling a version of PSPDFKit with a newer version of the SDK, we just discourage it and print a warning.
+We err on the side of extreme caution and issue a developer-only warning.
+We don’t block you from compiling a version of PSPDFKit with a newer version of the SDK; we just discourage it and print a warning.

 Troubleshooting 64-Bit Requirements